SFe-Team-was-taken/TSC/readme.md

 The `ISFe-info` sub-chunk in an SFe bank contains two sub-chunks that contain data related to TSC.
 Because TSC can be used with legacy SF, the absence of an `ISFe-info` sub-chunk does not mean that a TSC bank is invalid.

-The `SFty` sub-chunk found inside the `ISFe-info` sub-chunk can have the values `SFe32 with TSC` or `SFe32L with TSC`.
+The `SFty` sub-chunk found inside the `ISFe-info` sub-chunk can have the values `SFe-static with TSC` or `SFe-static (8-bit) with TSC`.
 This tells an SFe-capable program that the `sdta-info` chunk is the last chunk.

 If the program can handle such a bank, then it should assume that `sdta-info` is at the end.

-If the program cannot, then it should reject the file as unsupported (but not Structurally Unsound if it is a syntactically valid SFe32 with TSC bank).
+If the program cannot, then it should reject the file as unsupported (but not Structurally Unsound if it is a syntactically valid SFe-static with TSC bank).
 All SFe players must recognise the above values and respond accordingly.

 # Section 3: Compatibility specification

 ## 3.1 TSC mode compatibility concerns

 Such files will not work with all legacy SF players, including sound cards.
-Therefore, we strongly recommend that you use SFe64 (or SFe64L) rather than TSC mode.
+Therefore, we strongly recommend that you use RIFF64 headers rather than TSC mode.

-Saga also warns against using TSC mode due to compatibility concerns.
+sagamusix also warns against using TSC mode due to compatibility concerns.

 ## 3.2 TSC requirements for SFe programs